Ground State Wave Function Overlap in Superconductors and Superfluids: Conserved Quantities

 This phenomenon is closed related to the screening of the electric field in the superconductor.
-For any number of fields, and using Gauss' law, we have \be \int d{\bf S}\cdot{\bf E} = Q \ee As we showed above, for local $\theta$ and $\dot\theta$, the integrated $Q$ vanishes.
+For any number of fields, and using Gauss' law, we have \be \limS\oint d{\bf S}\cdot{\bf E} = Q \ee As we showed above, for local $\theta$ and $\dot\theta$, the integrated $Q$ vanishes.
 This is connected to the electric field being exponentially suppressed at large distances, which ensures a surface integral over it vanishes at large distance.
 Hence we recover the idea that the electric field is {\em screened} in a superconductor.
 In fact in Coulomb gauge, the Coulomb potential $\phi$ can be shown to also obey the same equation as Eq.~(\ref{eq:equation.of.motion.k}).
 So we see that if $m_\xi \gg \sqrt{m\, m_{ \mbox{eff}}}$, the electric field is screened over lengths $\sim m_\xi/(m\,m_{ \mbox{eff}})$ to leading order, whereas if $m_\xi \gg \sqrt{m\, m_{ \mbox{eff}}}$, it is screened over lengths $\sim 1/\sqrt{m\, m_{ \mbox{eff}}}$.
 In either of the cases, we see that it is shielded even more strongly than the magnetic field (which is screened over lengths $\sim 1/m_{ \mbox{eff}}$).

-Since the charge integrates to 0 (for localized sources), this has ramifications for the properties of the vacuum.
-In the quantum theory, it will annihilate the vacuum.
-Since, in the quantum theory, charge is the generator of a symmetry. it means that the corresponding symmetry is the identity operator, which maps ground states into themselves.
+Since the charge integrates to $Q=0$ (for localized sources), this has ramifications for the properties of the vacuum.
+In the quantum theory, it will annihilate the vacuum $\hat{Q}|G\rangle=0$.
+Since, in the quantum theory, charge is the generator of a symmetry $\hat{S}=e^{i\hat{Q}}$, the corresponding symmetry transformation to another state \be |G'\rangle = \hat{S}|G\rangle = e^{i\hat{Q}}|G\rangle=|G\rangle \ee is the identity operator, which maps ground states into themselves.
 This is to be contrasted to other conserved quantities and symmetries that we discuss in the next subsection.

+Furthermore, this is closely connected to the spectrum of particles.
+In the superfluid case, there are Goldstones.
+So we can move from one vacuum to another by adding more and more zero-momentum Goldstones, without raising the energy.
+This is a reflection of the usual notion of multiple distinct ground states.
+In the superconductor case, the corresponding would-be Goldstone (see others in the next subsection) has become massive (plasma oscillations), so if we start in a vacuum and now add more and more would-be Goldstones, we raise the energy, moving out of the vacuum.